-Given the size of Jersey's legal market, the parties will usually look to England and Wales to find a mediator (as that jurisdiction has a large resource of experienced and unconflicted mediators).
-Mediations will take place in a location convenient for the parties which may be on Island, or else wherever else in the world is most convenient for the parties.
+Given the size of Jersey’s legal market, the parties will usually look to England and Wales to find a mediator (as that jurisdiction has a large resource of experienced and unconflicted mediators).
+Mediations will take place in a location convenient for the parties, which may be on island or wherever else in the world is most convenient for the parties.

 Laws Regarding the Conduct of Arbitration

-Arbitration is governed by the Arbitration (Jersey) Law 1998.
+Arbitration is governed by the Arbitration (Jersey) Law (Arbitration Law) 1998.

 The 1998 Law provides that a foreign arbitral award handed down in any country which is a signatory to the New York Convention is enforceable as if it were a domestic award.
 Jersey has been a party to the New York Convention since 2002.

 In addition, the Law provides that awards under the Geneva 1927 Convention are also enforceable.

 Awards from the International Centre of the Settlement of Investment Disputes are enforceable under the Arbitration (International Investment Disputes) (Jersey) Order 1979.

 Criminal matters may not be referred to arbitration.
 In addition, it is possible that the existence of an arbitration clause will not prevent certain legal processes (eg, an application for désastre) from being pursued.

 The court is generally supportive of, and upholds, arbitral awards.
 There are no specific provisions in the Arbitration Law for setting aside or refusing to enforce domestic awards.
 However, an arbitral award may not be enforceable if the court considers that the defendant was not given proper notice of the arbitration proceedings and, therefore, that the award was improperly procured, or where there was a procedural flaw.
 Similarly, where there is a pending challenge to an award, the court will also not enforce.